JLuneau/Pseudomonas_AgarPads_fliC/README.md

 Jupyter notebooks are provided to recreate the data analysis, from running the Delta 2.0 pipeline to data analysis and figure generation

-To replicate the results follow the following steps:
+To replicate the results, follow the following steps:

 1. Run the `0_Run_delta_pipeline_Psy` to run Delta 2.0 on a time-lapse experiment
 2. Run the `1_postprocess_delta_Psy` to process Delta 2.0 output